 Articles and Papers

 - “Desperately Seeking Surrogates: Thoughts on Canada’s emergence as an International Surrogacy Destination”.
-With Pamela White.
-For inclusion in Surrogacy in Canada: Critical Perspectives in Law and Policy (forthcoming July 2018) Irwin Law.
+With Pamela White in Vanessa Gruben et al., Surrogacy in Canada: Critical Perspectives in Law and Policy (2018) Irwin Law.

 - “Tied up in K/nots: The Criminalization of BDSM in Canada” Law Matters (Special Issue on Personal Autonomy) (Canadian Bar Association-Alberta: Summer 2016) 22-26.